-Georgina has a degree in International Development from LSE, she is currently undertaking a Masters in Development Education from UCL and she has volunteered in many NGOs around the world, from Singapore to Kenya.
+Georgina has a degree in International Development from LSE, she is currently undertaking a Masters in Development Education specializing in Children’s Rights from UCL and she has volunteered in NGOs around the world, from Singapore to Kenya.
 She is hugely passionate about education, children’s welfare and entrepreneurship.
 She is the ideas and enthusiasm of the organisation.

 Ed spent his early career working as a project manager in the construction industry.
 He has a BSc in Sport & Exercise Science and an MSc in Project & Enterprise Management.
-Ed is the tech guy and management enthusiast.
+Ed is the tech guy.

 Education is the most powerful tool for empowering and inspiring children.
 Knowledge is all around us – when we are inspired we can see and absorb it anywhere, when we are creative we are open and prepared to seek solutions to the unsolvable and develop ourselves and communities, when we are compassionate we can relate and communicate peacefully, seeing our common humanity and building strong relationships.

 We also believe that children is our next generation and it is through this belief that we work to ensure that children are not constrained by poverty but are free and able to have healthy and happy futures.
 This action-orientated approach includes mentorship opportunities and entrepreneurship promotion.